NLisicin/coinsquare-docs/docs/create-account.md

     i) Click **Register** to complete your sign up.

-    Your account has now been created and you should received a confirmation email shortly.
+    Your account has now been created and you should receive a confirmation email shortly.
 However, you still need to verify your account before you can trade.

 3. Verify your account.